Skip to main content

 Referrals as a free LTV multiplier

-Repeat customers refer at materially higher rates than first-time customers.
-Polar Tint shops with consistent installation quality and customer experience see 30-50% of mature-shop revenue come from repeat-and-referral combined.
-The referral economics effectively reduce CAC on the new customers brought in via word-of-mouth to near zero.
+Repeat customers refer at much higher rates than first-time customers.
+Polar Tint shops with consistent installation quality see 30-50% of mature-shop revenue come from repeat-and-referral combined.

 LTV / CAC ratio